-The European Credit Transfer and Accumulation System is a student-centred system based on the student workload required to achieve the objectives of a program, objectives preferably specified in terms of the learning outcomes and competences to be acquired.
+The European Credit Transfer and Accumulation System is a student-centered system based on the student workload required to achieve the objectives of a program, objectives preferably specified in terms of the learning outcomes and competencies to be acquired.
 ECTS was introduced in 1989.
-It is the only credit system which has been successfully tested and used across Europe.
+It is the only credit system that has been successfully tested and used across Europe.
 ECTS was set up initially for credit transfer.
 The system facilitated the recognition of periods of study abroad and thus enhanced the quality and volume of student mobility in Europe.
-Recently ECTS is developing into an accumulation system to be implemented at institutional, regional, national and European level.
+Recently ECTS is developing into an accumulation system to be implemented at institutional, regional, national, and European levels.
 This is one of the key objectives of the Bologna Declaration of June 1999.

 The performance of the student is documented by a local/national grade.
 It is good practice to add an ECTS grade, in particular in case of credit transfer.
 As the ECTS grade is a relative grade there is no fixed conversion into the German mark system.
 Therefore, the table below only serves as a non-binding general orientation:

 The ECTS grading scale ranks the students on a statistical basis.
 Therefore, statistical data on student performance is a prerequisite for applying the ECTS grading system.
 Grades are assigned among students with a passing grade as follows:

 B next 25%